Automatic identification system: Security

 AIS use is mandated for class-A vessels and widely used by class-B vessels, so it must be transmitted in an open-source system on marine designated radio channels.
 In particular, on the VHF maritime mobile band, which is designated by the International Telecommunication Union as spanning 156 and 174 MHz.
 Data exchange at open radio frequencies renders the AIS services vulnerable to malicious transmissions, including spoofing, hijacking, and availability disruption.

 These threats affect both the implementation in online providers and the protocol specification, which make the problems relevant to all transponder installations (estimated at 300,000+).

-Publicly available ship monitoring websites rely on largely unauthenticated data feeds from volunteer-operated AIS receiver network, whose messages can be relatively easily faked by means of injecting AIS packets into the raw data stream, or on-air using slightly more complex equipment such as SDR.
-Ship-to-ship communications are however sent by Class B transponders which are certified to only supply GPS position from integrated receiver, so circumventing these messages would require SDR or GPS spoofing.
+Publicly available ship monitoring websites rely on largely unauthenticated data feeds from volunteer-operated AIS receiver network, whose messages can be trivially faked by means of injecting AIS packets into the raw data stream, or on-air using slightly more complex equipment such as a GMSK modem or a Software-defined radio.
+AIS transponders may only allow the broadcast of the actual position from an integrated GPS receiver and a layman could not just send anything with them.
+But from a security perspective, arbitrary AIS message generation by modem or GPS spoofing do not require great sophistication to build and an AIS spoofer would be just as easy to use as a licensed transponder.

 The AIS services include government-managed base stations that operate Vessel Traffic Systems (VTS) and coastal surveillance coverage.
 AIS is vulnerable to attacks that overloads time slots by sending false AIS signals or generating false distress signals.
 Ships experiencing congestion of their on-board AIS-calibrated equipment may use alternative aid to navigation devices (AtoNs), that determine the position of the ship and the safety of its course.
 However, virtual AtoNs are more susceptible to spoofing than physical AtoNs.

 Actors have interfered with AIS transmissions by jamming, spoofing, or meaconing.